ionos-cloud/ionosctl/docs/subcommands/compute-engine/nic-update.md

                                Available columns: [NicId Name Dhcp LanId Ips State FirewallActive FirewallType DeviceNumber PciSlot Mac] (default [NicId,Name,Dhcp,LanId,Ips,State])
   -c, --config string          Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json")
-      --datacenter-id string   The unique Data Center Id (required) -D, --depth int              Controls the detail depth of the response objects.
+      --datacenter-id string   The unique Data Center Id (required) -D, --depth int32            Controls the detail depth of the response objects.
 Max depth is 10.
       --dhcp                   Boolean value that indicates if the NIC is using DHCP (true) or not (false).
 E.g.: --dhcp=true, --dhcp=false (default true)
       --firewall-active        Activate or deactivate the Firewall.
 E.g.: --firewall-active=true, --firewall-active=false
       --firewall-type string   The type of Firewall Rules that will be allowed on the NIC (default "INGRESS")